top of page

 Comet Chart

-You could also create a comet chart with this data.
+You could create a comet chart with this data.
 Every item has increased in price so the top of the comet would have the higher value.
 I applied a stepped color of 2 for the % increase in the chart below.

 Arrow Chart